-For a full list of side effects and information on incidence of ADRs, refer to the BNF or see relevant summaries of product characteristics.
+For information on incidence of ADRs see relevant summaries of product characteristics refer to the BNF or see relevant summaries of product characteristics.

 IF YOU ARE IN ANY DOUBT ABOUT ANY POTENTIAL ADVERSE REACTION, PLEASE CONTACT THE GASTROENTEROLOGY SPECIALIST TEAM.